 Improve your skiing on hard snow and in challenging conditions with the Salomon QST Lux 92.
 Built for steady performance and a quiet, chatter-less ride, the Lux 92 features the Carbon Powered C/FX technology for stability and vibration dampening.
 In unison with the Cork Damplifier insert in the tip, you can smoothly navigate through rough snow without all the excess weight that usually comes with crud-busting skis.
 And with the QST Lux 92’s Powerframe slots in a Titanal insert under the bindings, you’ll get even more power and oomph in your ride.

 Set out to explore new terrain and lay first tracks on the all-new Nordica Santa Ana 88.
 The versatility of the Santa Ana allows it to rip groomers and play in deep pow all the same – very skillfully, that is.
 The blunt nose profile offers great floatation and enters into turns effortlessly.
-Traverse free of fatigue thanks to the Energy 2 Titanium Construction, which is powerful without requiring max energy exertion.
+Traverse free of fatigue thanks to the Energy 2 Titanium Construction, which is damp and powerful without requiring max energy exertion.
 The full Poplar/Beech Balsa Wood Core is lightweight and energetic, so the skis still have plenty of pop and play in them when you want to get a little more creative.

 K2’s latest are called the Mindbender 98 Ti, probably because they’ll warp your mind thinking about how they could possibly be this easy to ski in all conditions.
 The Mindbender’s Torsion Control Design uses a progressive torsional flex combined with a more balanced longitudinal flex for maximum versatility in all conditions and on all terrain.
 A Titanal Y-Beam in the mid-section of the ski with a unique laminate shape provides a specifically-tuned level of flex in different areas of the ski; stability in the tail, rigid underfoot and a supple tip for ease of control.